Skip to main content

 Frequently Asked Questions

-Are Tibetan Mastiffs good family dogs?
+Are Tibetan Mastiffs good with children?

-Are Tibetan Mastiffs aggressive?
+Are Tibetan Mastiffs good for first-time owners?

-How much does a Tibetan Mastiff cost?
+How much exercise does a Tibetan Mastiff need?

-Can Tibetan Mastiffs live in hot climates?
+Can a Tibetan Mastiff live in a flat?

 Enjoying this guide?